durs/node-ice/Readme.md

-::WARNING:: Partial ZeroC Ice RPC client implementation

 # node-ice

-This project provides a bridge to the ZeroC ICE RPC framework.
+This project provides a bridge from Node.JS to the ZeroC ICE RPC framework.

 Project tested only on Windows platform (Visual Studio 2010) with Node.JS 0.10.1, ZeroC Ice 3.5.0.